nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationstatement.md

   </tr>
 </table>

-Start date is mandatory.
-Where there is a defined expiry or end date the end date **SHOULD** be supplied.
-For acute prescriptions no specific end date **SHOULD** be supplied.
+Where a Period is used the start is **MANDATORY**.
+Where there is a defined expiry or end date in the sending system the end date **MUST** be supplied.
+For acute prescriptions no specific end date **MUST** be supplied.

 ### dateAsserted ###